 Ingredients

-- 1 ½ pounds ground pork not super lean, you want some fat in it, at least an 80/20% meat to fat ratio
+- 1 ½ pounds ground pork not super lean, use at least an 80/20% meat to fat ratio

 - 2 tablespoons chili powder